mehdisadeghi/kubeless-playbook/README.md

     $ cd new-project
     $ yarn install
     $ sls deploy

+List and call your function:

+	$ kubeless function ls
     $ kubeless function call capitalize --data awesome!

 The above commands would need `kubectl` and `kubeless` cli tools installed locally.
 Moreover you would need to copy the cluster config file: